ivansglazunov/hasyx/OPTIONS.md

   - A: No. It is an optional artifact for debugging or CI snapshots.
 Runtime validation reads from `validation.project_schemas()` in the database.
 - Q: How do I add options for a new table?
   - A: Add a new key under `export const options` in `schema.tsx`, run `npm run validate` to sync, and the trigger will automatically validate against the new table via `item_id`.
+- Q: How do I allow multiple options with the same key for one item?
+  - A: Add `.meta({ multiple: true })` to your Zod schema definition.
+For example: `friend_id: z.string().uuid().meta({ multiple: true, tables: ['users'] })`.
+- Q: How do I validate that a UUID option references an existing record?
+  - A: Use `.meta({ tables: ['table_name'] })` in your Zod schema.
+The trigger will verify that the UUID exists in one of the specified tables.
+Supports `schema.table` format like `['storage.files']`.
+- Q: Can users read options created by other users?
+  - A: Yes, by default users can **read** all options (no filter), but can only **create/modify/delete** options where `item_id` matches their own user ID (`X-Hasura-User-Id`).
+- Q: What happens if I try to create duplicate options for a non-multiple key?
+  - A: The trigger will reject the insert/update with an error message about duplicate options for that `(key, item_id)` combination.